mongodb/specifications/source/client-side-encryption/tests/README.rst

 Corpus Test
 ===========

 The corpus test exhaustively enumerates all ways to encrypt all BSON value types.
+Note, the test data includes BSON binary subtype 4 (or standard UUID).
 Run the test as follows.

+1. Create a MongoClient without encryption enabled (referred to as ``client``).

-1. Drop and create the collection `db.coll` configured with the included JSON schema `corpus/corpus-schema.json <corpus/corpus-schema.json>`_.
+2. Using ``client``, drop and create the collection ``db.coll`` configured with the included JSON schema `corpus/corpus-schema.json <corpus/corpus-schema.json>`_.

-2. Drop the collection `admin.datakeys`.
+3. Using ``client``, drop the collection ``admin.datakeys``.
 Insert the documents `corpus/corpus-key-local.json <corpus/corpus-key-local.json>`_ and `corpus/corpus-key-aws.json <corpus/corpus-key-aws.json>`_.

-3. Create the following:
+4. Create the following:

-   - A MongoClient (referred to as `client`)
    - A MongoClient configured with auto encryption (referred to as `client_encrypted`)
    - A `ClientEncryption` object (referred to as `client_encryption`)